 - sensations (discomfort, pain, efficiency, …)

-- technique (the technique influences the position and vice versa)
+- the technique (the technique influences the position and vice versa)

 Postural assessment is not necessarily finished and should not be completed after the first session.
 You will inevitably change, evolve.
 You know it to have felt it.
 Your weight changes, your flexibility evolves during the day, your work and other activities influence your feelings.
 You make an extended break and you do not recognize yourself anymore and you no longer recognize your bike and your position.